EgoSound: Benchmarking Sound Understanding in Egocentric Videos: Experiments

 To investigate the role of visual information in EgoSound, we conduct an audio-only ablation that removes visual inputs while keeping all other settings identical.
 Specifically, we feed the same questions to the same model, but instead of providing both RGB frames and audio, we retain only the audio track during inference.
 Following the results in Tab.~\ref{tab:result}, we select the best-performing model, i.e., Qwen3-Omni-Thinking-30B~\cite{xu2025qwen3}, to perform this ablation.
 A comparison between dual-modality (audio + visual) and single-modality (audio-only) performance is summarized in Fig.~\ref{fig:audio}.

-From the results, we highlight two main observations: 1) \textbf{Sound-dependent tasks remain stable.} For sound-only QA tasks (Characteristics, Counting, and Temporal), the model maintains relatively stable performance, with only slight drops from 50.3\% to 44.3\% on average.
+From the results, we highlight two main observations: 1) \textbf{Sound-dependent tasks remain stable.} For sound-only QA tasks (Characteristics, Counting, and Temporal) , the model maintains relatively stable performance, with only slight drops from 50.3\% to 44.3\% on average.
 This is consistent with intuition: when a task depends solely on auditory cues, removing visual inputs should not substantially affect model accuracy.
-2) \textbf{Audio-visual tasks degrade significantly.} For tasks requiring joint reasoning (Location, Identification, Causality, and Cross-Modal), we observe a clear drop in performance under the audio-only condition.
+2) \textbf{Audio-visual tasks degrade significantly.} For tasks requiring joint reasoning (Location, Identification, Causality, and Cross-Modal) , we observe a significant decline in performance under the audio-only condition.
 For example, performance dropped by 28.1 and 24.9 points in Localization and Causality respectively, and the average accuracy also decreased by more than 20\%.
 These findings validate that our audio-visual tasks indeed require integrated reasoning over both modalities, rather than relying on audio alone.
-Finally, we note that while the audio-only model performs noticeably worse on audio-visual tasks, it does not completely fail.
+Finally, we note that although the model’s performance on audio-visual tasks drops noticeably under audio-only input, it does not completely fail.
 This mirrors the human condition where visually impaired individuals can still interpret the world through auditory cues alone, suggesting that partial reasoning remains possible even without visual modality.

-\textbf{Further analysis of the visual modality.} As shown in Fig.~\ref{fig:audio}, even the best model degrades notably on visual-audio tasks when visual inputs are removed.
-To further illustrate why visual information is essential for joint reasoning, we visualize representative examples in Fig.~\ref{fig:comparison}, comparing model predictions under different input modalities.